OA support at the UHK

 Annual number of tokens |

-*Researchers can publish in hybrid journals at a flat APC price of GBP 200 and in OA journal at a 20% discount.
+*The APC in a fully OA title should have a 20% discount.
 Eligible journals are listed in the Informative List of Journals with free/reduced OA publishing on the CzechELib website.

 Conditions for the use of free UHK tokens for publishing in the OA mode: